Section 1: Opening Prayer

 The missional church is about noticing the neighbor; it is about seeing what God is doing in the world outside and finding out how we (God’s people) are called to be a part of it.

-Here is a mission statement from a church that is trying to make this shift: First we have a motto that we use to make a memorable reminder of who we are:
+Here is a mission statement from a church that is trying to make this shift: First they have a motto that is used to make a memorable reminder of who they are:

 We Welcome; We Worship;

 God works through us to welcome all into a growing relationship with Jesus Christ